 Even if you have created a classic CTA for your website that withstands all the rules, you still have to rely on the end user.
 Because an impartial user attains an unbiased experience of your website.

 Value the feedback of your customers.
 Make sure that your users understand the workflow of your website properly.
-Revise and upgrade your design to an extent that your website becomes a piece of cake for the coming traffic.
+Revise and upgrade your design to the extent that your website becomes a piece of cake for the coming traffic.

-CTAs in a Blog
+How to use CTAs in a Blog: